-Why do people read sad books?
+Why do people read sad books, especially memoirs about grief?
 It seems like such a strange pursuit, to immerse oneself in sadness and grief on purpose, to voluntarily feel bad for a while.
 But people read sad books all the time and clearly they have good reasons for doing so.
 It may be that they read them so they can understand their own experiences of grief and loss better, or it may be to contemplate the sorrow that is surely coming in the future.
 Or maybe it’s to understand an important part of the human experience, one that no person escapes.

 It may also be the case that the experience of grief and loss inspires a particularly powerful depth and eloquence in writers, so that there are many great books on the subject.
 Maybe we read these books simply because many of them are very, very good.